turingschool/mod-0-curriculum/session5/index.md

 Thus far, we've only been applying these scenarios to problems we encounter in everyday life.
 Let's apply that same process to building software.

 Let's say for instance, that we are building a file uploader.
 The uploader will either let the user know that their file has been uploaded successfully or provide an error message to the user if it was not.
-The two constraints that prevent a successful download are that the file must be smaller than 1gb and a that it must be in either markdown or text format.
+The two constraints that prevent a successful download are that the file must be smaller than 1gb and that it must be in either markdown or text format.

 Let's break it down:

 ```
 File uploader

 1 Recieve file
 2 Perform validation checks
 3 Output message
 ```